TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 Control Mode Setup
 ------------------

 To change the control mode and to completely define a camera's behavior, the following methods can be used: :b4wref:`camera.static_setup()`, :b4wref:`camera.eye_setup()`, :b4wref:`camera.target_setup()` and :b4wref:`camera.hover_setup()`.
-These methods recieve an object that contains a set of optional parameters, which can be used to set the camera's position, rotation, avalible limits and so on.
+These methods receive an object that contains a set of optional parameters, which can be used to set the camera's position, rotation, available limits and so on.

 .. code-block:: javascript